 This course provides an overview of the role of the facilitator within the context of leadership, training and organizational development.
-You will expand your own facilitation skill set and develop a better understanding of how you can best fulfill the role of facilitator in a variety of contexts.
-This interactive course will focus on the essentials of facilitation tools and methods.
+Expand your own facilitation skill set and develop a better understanding of how you can best fulfill the role of facilitator in a variety of contexts.
+This facilitation tools and methods.
 You will have an opportunity to practice a facilitation session focusing on workplace challenges and to engage in a self-assessment, giving and receiving feedback from your instructor and your peers.